emaanr/notes/Other/Git/git-answers.md

 Make sure there is a newly initialized and empty repository with the same name as the folder you wish to push.

 1. `git init`
+2. `git add .`
-2. `git commit -m <msg>`
+3. `git commit -m <msg>`
-3. `git branch -M main`
+4. `git branch -M main`
-4. `git remote add origin https://github.com/<username>/<repo>.git`
+5. `git remote add origin https://github.com/<username>/<repo>.git`
-5. `git push -u origin main`
+6. `git push -u origin main`

 ### `git init`

 - Initialize repository, this creates a `.git` folder in the project's root folder (whose name should be the same as the repo you are trying to push to).

 ### `git add .`

 - Add all files to be staged for commit.

 ### `git commit -m <msg>`

 - Commit staged files with a commit message using `-m <msg>` where `<msg>` message is surrounded in single quotes or double quotes.

 ### `git branch -M main`

 - This branch renames the default branch name `master` to `main` via the use of the `-M` flag.
 - I prefer to use `main` over `master`, otherwise this step could be skipped entirely.

 ### `git remote add origin https://github.com/<username>/<repo>.git`

 - To tell the local git repository on your computer which remote repository `<repo>` to send changes to.

 ### `git push -u origin main`

 - The `-u` flag adds a tracking reference to the upstream server you are pushing to.
 - This means that every next push/pull done from within our local repository will know to send/retrieve information to/from the `main` branch.
 - Recall that if you didn't do `git branch -M main` then you would instead invoke `git push -u origin master` at this point.

 ## Repository Topic